 The childcare center is operated by the James Island Presbyterian Foundation (JIPF).
 This organization also operates numerous other ministries including Lowcountry Pastoral Counseling Center, Mission House, migrant services, Seed of Hope Farmer’s Market, summer day camps, older adult services and after school programs.
 A centralized bookkeeping and billing system is used for all these ministries, including the childcare center.
 Thus, it is possible that the person processing your childcare payments may not know you or your child.
 To insure proper payment credit, please make your checks payable to “JIPF” and include the name of your child on the “memo” portion of your check.
 We also checks, cash or credit card payments.

 The JIPF needs and accepts material and financial donations throughout the year.
 Needed donations may include classroom instructional items, crafts items, playground equipment, computers, etc.

 Please note that your advance weekly payment is expected on the first day of the program week (usually on Mondays).
-Payment may be made by cash, check, debit or credit (Visa/MC) card.
+Payment may be made by cash, check, debit or credit card, or online at www.jamesislandpresbyterian.org/product/pay-online/.
 If your payment is received after this due date, a $15.00 late fee will be charged to your account.

 Payment may be placed in the locked payment box located by the sign-in table or given to the asst. program director or to the program director.
 Please make sure that you receive a receipt for cash payment.